Physical factors affect enzyme activity.

 Many amino acids in an enzyme molecule carry a charge.
 Within the enzyme molecule, positively and negatively charged amino acids will attract.
 This contributes to the folding of the enzyme molecule, its shape, and the shape of the active site.

 Changing the pH will affect the charges on the amino acid molecules.
-Amino acids that previously attracted each other may no longer.
+Amino acids that attracted each other may no longer do so.
 Again, the shape of the enzyme, along with its active site, will change.
+This means the enzyme is denatured.

-The optimum pH in the stomach is produced by the secretion of hydrochloric acid.
+The optimum pH in the stomach is pH2 which is produced by the secretion of hydrochloric acid.

 The following table gives examples of how some of the enzymes in the digestive system have different optimum pHs: